UofTFIP/uoftfip.github.io/_posts/2018-01-01-Philip-Anju.md

 ---
 layout: post
-title: "Preclinical development of a small molecule identified from a zebrafish screen as a novel candidate drug for sepsis targeting vascular leakage"
+title: "C10.
+Preclinical development of a small molecule identified from a zebrafish screen as a novel candidate drug for sepsis targeting vascular leakage"
 header-img: "img/banner.jpg"
 category: abstracts
 platform: "cardio"